 Inclined stability and freeboards shall be measured on one occasion with the boat afloat in measurement trim (see 5.02.2 below).
-Normally, the boat's spinnaker pole(s) will be required for suspending the inclining weights (see Part VIII) and a dinghy or raft must be available for use by the Measurer.
+Normally, the boat's spinnaker pole(s), or if not available the mainsail boom, will be required for suspending the inclining weights (see Part VIII) and a dinghy or raft must be available for use by the Measurer.
 The owner or the owner's Authorized Representative (see Appendix 2, Measurement Inventory Form) must be present for flotation measurement.

+5.02.1 Floatation Measurements

-- 5.02.1 Specific Gravity (SG): The specific gravity of the water shall be measured at this time and recorded as SG.
-The water shall be sampled from a level 0.3m (one foot) below the surface. - 5.02.2 Measurement Trim: The owner or his representative will put the boat in measurement trim by following the procedure defined below.
+- Specific Gravity (SG): The specific gravity of the water shall be measured at this time and recorded as SG.
+The water shall be sampled from a level 0.3m (one foot) below the surface. - 5.02.1.2 Freeboard Measurements - 5.02.1.2.1 FFM shall be the average of port and starboard freeboards measured vertically from the water level - 5.02.1.2.2 FAM shall be the average of port and starboard freeboards measured vertically from the water level - 5.02.2 Measurement Trim: The owner or his representative will put the boat in measurement trim by following the procedure defined below.
 The Measurement Inventory set out in Appendix 2 shall be used to ensure and record compliance with the requirements.
 No substitutions are permitted during measurement afloat.